marcdurham/Drawer/README.md

 # Drawer
-A small experimental drawing program in WinForms
+A experimental CAD program in .NET that uses System.Drawing in WinForms.